datasci-osu/dsosuk8s/docs/docsify/README_ADMINS.md

 #### Username configuration

 Usernames in a Canvas-connected hub are parsed from information provided by the Canvas API.
 To complicate matters, institutions may customize this information and how/where it is stored in the response from Canvas.
 As Oregon State U., usernames are provded as `<username>@oregonstate.edu` in the `custom_canvas_user_login_id` field.
-(Information passed form Canvas to the hub on user login is is logged in the hub container logs, these can be used to inspect the fields and formatting provided.
+(Information passed from Canvas to the hub is logged in the hub container logs, these can be used to inspect the fields and formatting provided.
 See Viewing Logs below for information.)
 This is true *unless* the instructor is using "student view" in Canvas, in which case the `custom_canvas_user_login_id` field is a long random hex string.
-The OSU Canvas instance also supports user-managed Canvas "Studio Sites" that allow social logins, and are nice options for short workshops etc. In these cases the username is reported as their social login email in the `lis_person_contact_email_primary` field.
+The OSU Canvas instance also supports user-managed Canvas "Studio Sites" that allow social logins, and are nice options for short workshops etc.
+In these cases the username is reported as their social login email in the `lis_person_contact_email_primary` field.

 These various username options need to be mapped to a username in the hub, and ideally usernames would be username-like: short, memorable, and unique.
 For regular class use, we can gaurantee that the `<username>` segment of `<username>@oregonstate.edu` is unique (and is in fact the users' OSU net ID) and so is a fine username.
-Social logins cannot use the same extraction; `joe@gmail.com` should not get access to the same account as `joe@oregonstate.edu` (or any other Joe).
+Social logins cannot use the same extraction;
+`joe@gmail.com` should not get access to the same account as `joe@oregonstate.edu` (or any other Joe).
 For these cases we use the entire social login email as the username.
 For usernames provided by the "student view" we truncate the long hex string IDs to just the first 6 characters, so `19ab34cfdd87168e` becomes hub username `19ab34`.

 This is accomplished via a customized version of the [ltiauthenticator](https://github.com/oneilsh/ltiauthenticator) JupyterHub plugin to map potential usernames to hub usernames via a series of regular expressions with capture groups.
 Configuration can be customized via environment variables as follows: